Shrivatsa-Deshmukh/Neural-Sequence-Decoder-for-Speech-BCI/README.md

 # Neural-Sequence-Decoder-for-Speech-BCI

-This repository contains code for training a neural sequence decoder, based on the work involving speech brain-computer interfaces (BCIs) as described in related publications and repositories.
+This repository contains info for training a neural sequence decoder, based on the work involving speech brain-computer interfaces (BCIs) as described in related publications and repositories.

 ## Overview